OlofBlomqvist/marlowe-lsp/README.md

 otherwise use "cargo build" in the server directory, and "vsce package" in the client directory.

-Don't forget to copy your binary to the ./client/server before generating the client package.
+Don't forget to copy your binary to the ./client/bin directory before generating the client package.